OCA/project/project_category/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module adds the category type fields in project.
+This module adds the category type fields in project and task.

 **Table of contents**